BDGKK/Military_Webapp/README.md

-- Work on Google-drive interaction for pension page
 - Clean up the codes
 - Host and link the images of webpages in node.js
 - Look through webpages and make sure all functions are working